Hari31416/Book-Gallery/README.md

 ... and much more!

 ## Website Available!
-The website is available to view.
-You can see it at [Book-Gallery](https://h31416-book-gallery.herokuapp.com/).
+~~The website is available to view.
+You can see it at [Book-Gallery](https://h31416-book-gallery.herokuapp.com/).~~

-> Please note that not all the features are available yet.
-I will keep updating.
+> Heroku is removing its free tier and hence I can not make the app available on heroku anymore.
+You can still access it on Azure by the [link](https://hari31416-bookgallery.azurewebsites.net/)